 California.
 After serving the United States Army in Vietnam, he studied fine art at

 the Chouinard Art Institute.
 In 1969, he received a bachelor of fine arts degree in

 painting and graphic design from California State University, Fullerton.

 In 1971, Nagel started working as a graphic designer for ABC-TV, where he produced television graphics for promotion and news broadcasts.
 The following year, he returned to freelance assignments accepting commissions from major corporations and magazines such as IBM, ITT, United Artists, MGM, Universal Studios, Playboy, Architectural Digest, Rolling Stone, Oui, and Harpers.

-In 1976, Nagel began to regularly contribute images to Playboy magazine, which extended the exposure and popularity of his iconic image of a woman to a large and loyal audience.
+In 1976, Nagel began to regularly contribute images to Playboy magazine, which he established himself as an artist of the iconic image of an 80's woman to a large audience.
 During the years working with Playboy, he established himself as the next Alberto Vargas.
 In 1978, he created his first poster image for Mirage Editions.
 He painted the cover of Duran Duran’s “Rio” album in 1982.

 In 1984, he participated in a 15-minute celebrity Aerobathon on TV to raise funds for the American Heart Association.
 Afterward, he walked out to his car and had a heart attack and died.
 He was 38 years old.